-In 2021, the Issuer had 279 note issuances under the Programme with a total issuance amount of HK\$109.5 billion, including a dual-tranche public bond issue of HK\$7 billion 2-year notes and CNH2.5 billion 3-year notes in the institutional market.
-Out of the total issuances of notes under the Programme in 2021, 213 issues with an aggregate principal amount of HK\$84.2 billion were of one year or longer maturity, the remaining 66 issues with an aggregate principal amount of HK\$25.3 billion were of less than one year maturity.
-As at 31 December 2021, the total outstanding amount of notes issued under the Programme was in the equivalent of HK\$114.6 billion.
+In 2022, the Issuer had 215 note issuances under the Programme with a total issuance amount of HK\$97.6 billion.
+These included the issuance of the Issuer's inaugural dual-tranche HK\$8 billion 2-year and CNH 3 billion 3-year social bonds in October 2022 pursuant to the SGS Framework.
+Out of the total issuances of notes under the Programme in 2022, 165 issues with an aggregate principal amount of HK\$71.8 billion were of one year or longer maturity, the remaining 50 issues with an aggregate principal amount of HK\$25.8 billion were of less than one year maturity.
+As at 31 December 2022, the total outstanding amount of notes issued under the Programme was in the equivalent of HK\$130.5 billion.